 - Making wise decisions.

 Students are referred to the Center by their academic advisors.
-Occasionally students “self-refer”; however, to utilize academic advisor services they must be referred by a partnering college or school.
+Occasionally students “self-refer”; however, to utilize academic advisor services they must request to be referred by a partnering college or school.

 Center Measurable Objectives